Qiskit/platypus/CONTRIBUTING.md

 ### Type annotations

-Regarding type checking, we aim at being compliant with [Typescript strict checks](https://www.typescriptlang.org/tsconfig#strict).
+Regarding type checking, we aim at being compliant with [TypeScript strict checks](https://www.typescriptlang.org/tsconfig#strict).
 That means, no implicit `any` annotations, for instance although does not enforce any particular style in typing.

 The golden rule is: **declare your intentions and let type inference do the rest**.
 Annotate function